rdisipio/multilingual-llm-symmetry/README.md

 ## Repository Structure

 ```
-models/                       # downloaded GGUF model
-multilingual_symmetry_sliced_ks.ipynb
+cohere-multilingual-symmetry.ipynb  # Main notebook
+stats_helpers.py                     # Statistical utilities
-Pipfile
+Pipfile                              # Dependencies
 README.md
+.env                                 # API key (not tracked in git)
 ```

-You can extend the prompt set, add more languages, or test additional models by editing the notebook.
+You can extend the prompt set, add more languages (including out-of-distribution languages like Inuktitut), or test additional Cohere models by editing the notebook.